-Residents and family members spoken with on inspection told the inspector that the standard of communication between them and the staff was very good.
-Residents said they had a say in how the centre was run, they attended resident meetings where they voiced their opinion and they said that their voices were heard.
+Residents spoken with on inspection told the inspectors that the standard of communication between them and the staff was good.
+They said they were kept informed of their health status and of what was going on the centre.
+They said that they saw their general practitioner regularly and they believed that they received a good standard of healthcare.